team-telnyx/demo-node-telnyx/websocket-deepgram-transcription/websocket-deepgram-transcription-stereo/README.md

 ## What you can do

-* Create an outbound call to your phone number (when running the app or using postman) with the stream url pointing to your application
+* Place a call to your Telnyx phone number configured to a TexML application, the call will be transferred to the specified end number while streaming the audio to your Node application
-* If you answer, your single-channel audio will be transcribed to the console
+* If the end number answers the call, audio will be transcribed to the console, separated by the channel that the audio comes in on

 ## Usage